olubunmmy/intro-to-promptBI/README.md

 # AI for Business interlligence:Vehicle Sales and Market Trends Analysis (PromptBI Pilot)

-> **Executive Summary:**
+## Project Overview

- This project utilized the PromptBI platform to perform a rapid, AI-assisted analysis of vehicle pricing efficiency against the estimated MMR (Market Value).
-The goal was to identify where sales performance deviates most significantly from market benchmarks.The analysis successfully confirmed that $\text{65\%}$ of sales below market value (loss transactions) were concentrated in high-mileage vehicles (over $\text{80,000}$ miles).
-This pilot delivered a validated, efficient data model and provided clear, quantified actions to improve future pricing and procurement strategies.
+This project leveraged the PromptBI platform to conduct a rapid, AI-assisted assessment of vehicle pricing efficiency in comparison to estimated Market Value (MMR).
+The objective was to identify patterns and gaps where sales performance diverged from market benchmarks.
+Through the analysis, the team discovered that 65% of below-market (loss) transactions were concentrated in high-mileage vehicles, specifically those exceeding 80,000 miles.

+This pilot project successfully produced a validated and efficient data model while generating actionable insights to guide improvements in pricing accuracy and procurement strategies.
+The results provide a strong foundation for expanding the analysis into broader operational and strategic decision-making.

+## Project Objectives

+* **Market Efficiency Analysis:** Compare actual selling price against estimated market retail (`mmr`) to measure market pricing efficiency and identify over/undervalued vehicle segments.
+* **Depreciation Curve Modeling:** Quantify the exact impact of vehicle age, condition, and mileage on value loss to accurately model and predict depreciation rates.
+* **Predictive Pricing System:** Develop a comprehensive machine learning model utilizing all vehicle features to forecast a highly accurate and reliable selling price estimate.
+* **Consumer Preference Insights:** Segment sales data across location (`state`), body type, and manufacturer to map regional demand and pinpoint specific consumer preferences.
+* **Anomaly Detection:** Identify and flag extreme outliers where the selling price significantly deviates from the market retail value, ensuring data quality and enabling investigation into unique sales events.